Maximum Sum-Rank Distance Codes over Finite Chain Rings: Skew Polynomials on Finite Chain Rings

 We may also obtain the following strengthening of Corollary \ref{cor annihilator skew pol} on monic annihilator skew polynomials.
 It is a generalization of \cite[Prop.
 3.15]{kamche}.

 \begin{corollary} Let $ a_1, a_2, \ldots, a_\ell \in S $ be such that $ a_i - a_j^\beta \in S^* $, for all $ \beta \in S^* $ and for $ 1 \leq i < j \leq \ell $.
-Let $ \mathbf{u}_i \in S^{n_i} $ and let $ t_i = \rk (\mathbf{u}_i) $, for $ i = 1,2, \ldots, \ell $.
+Let $ \mathbf{u}_i \in S^{n_i} $ and let $ t_i = \rk (\mathbf{u}_i) $, for $ i \in [\ell] $.
 Set $ t = t_1 + t_2 + \cdots + t_\ell $.
-Then there exists a monic skew polynomial $ F \in S[x;\sigma] $ such that $ \deg(F) = t $ and $ F_{a_i}(u_{i,j}) = 0 $, for $ j = 1,2, \ldots, n_i $ and for $ i = 1,2, \ldots, \ell $. \end{corollary} \begin{proof} Using the Smith normal form (see Section \ref{sec MSRD codes}), we see that there are $ \boldsymbol\alpha_i \in S^{t_i} $ and $ B_i \in R^{t_i \times n_i} $ such that $ \mathbf{u}_i = \boldsymbol\alpha_i B_i $, $ \frk(\boldsymbol\alpha_i) = t_i $ and $ \rk (B_i) = t_i $, for $ i = 1,2, \ldots, \ell $.
+Then there exists a monic skew polynomial $ F \in S[x;\sigma] $ such that $ \deg(F) = t $ and $ F_{a_i}(u_{i,j}) = 0 $, for $ j \in [n_i] $ and for $ i \in [\ell] $. \end{corollary} \begin{proof} Using the Smith normal form (see Section \ref{sec MSRD codes}), we see that there are $ \boldsymbol\alpha_i \in S^{t_i} $ and $ \mathbf{B}_i \in R^{t_i \times n_i} $ such that $ \mathbf{u}_i = \boldsymbol\alpha_i \mathbf{B}_i $, $ \frk(\boldsymbol\alpha_i) = t_i $ and $ \rk (\mathbf{B}_i) = t_i $, for $ i \in [\ell] $.
 In particular, $ (\mathbf{a}, \boldsymbol\alpha) $ satisfies the MSRD property (Definition \ref{def P-independent}), where $ \mathbf{a} = (a_1, a_2, \ldots, a_\ell) $ and $ \boldsymbol\alpha = (\boldsymbol\alpha_1, \boldsymbol\alpha_2, \ldots, \boldsymbol\alpha_\ell) $.
-By Corollary \ref{cor annihilator skew pol}, there exists a monic skew polynomial $ F \in S[x;\sigma] $ such that $ \deg(F) = t $ and $ F_{a_i}(\alpha_{i,j}) = 0 $, for $ j = 1,2, \ldots, t_i $ and for $ i = 1,2, \ldots, \ell $.
-Since the map $ F_{a_i} $ is $ R $-linear and $ \mathbf{u}_i = \boldsymbol\alpha_i B_i $, we deduce that $ F_{a_i}(u_{i,j}) = 0 $, for $ j = 1,2, \ldots, n_i $ and for $ i = 1,2, \ldots, \ell $, and we are done. \end{proof}
+By Corollary \ref{cor annihilator skew pol}, there exists a monic skew polynomial $ F \in S[x;\sigma] $ such that $ \deg(F) = t $ and $ F_{a_i}(\alpha_{i,j}) = 0 $, for $ j \in [t_i] $ and for $ i \in [\ell] $.
+Since the map $ F_{a_i} $ is $ R $-linear and $ \mathbf{u}_i = \boldsymbol\alpha_i \mathbf{B}_i $, we deduce that $ F_{a_i}(u_{i,j}) = 0 $, for $ j \in [n_i] $ and for $ i \in [\ell] $, and we are done. \end{proof}

 Next we define extended Moore matrices for the ring extension $ R \subseteq S $.
 Such matrices are a trivial adaptation of the matrices from \cite[p.
 604]{linearizedRS} from division rings to finite chain rings.
-These matrices will be used to define linearized Reed-Solomon codes and to explore further forms of Lagrange interpolation.
+These matrices will be used to define linearized Reed--Solomon codes and to explore further forms of Lagrange interpolation.